makaleks/drec_stud_site/README.md

     }
 }
 ```
+> If you are running Ubuntu and need to restore default /etc/nginx, run
+> `sudo apt-get purge nginx nginx-common nginx-full`
+> `sudo apt-get install nginx`
 6. Don`t forget to run Nginx and Postgres.
 You may also want to enable them (run on starup), also before its first start Postgres requires [installation](https://wiki.archlinux.org/index.php/PostgreSQL#Installing_PostgreSQL):
 ```bash
 sudo systemctl start nginx